 You will only have to pay if your claim is successful.
-For successful claims, you will have to pay our fee, however the maximum charge is at 27% + £25 per person* (plus Applicable VAT).
+For successful claims, our fee is 25% of the compensation plus an admin fee of £25 per person* (plus Applicable VAT).

 To begin your claim from an airline, you must ensure you have relevant information for us to help you.
 Please provide your booking details, including information such as the airline company, date of the flight, flight number, flight delay length and the reasons for the flight delay.
 If you are unable to provide all of this information, we can help to find out for you.

 Absolutely!
-If your flight was with a British airline company, such as Monarch or the flight in question was to or from an airport situated in England or Wales, it is likely that we can file a claim for you - even if you do not live in the UK currently!
+If your flight was with a European airline company, such as Monarch and the flight in question was to or from an airport situated in Europe, it is likely that we can file a claim for you - even if you do not live in the UK currently!